AndrewDiles/deezbotbois/README.md

 - In Assembly: Add drag and drop for equipping

-- In Assembly: Add ability to click and expand each section
+- In Assembly allow staging to display upcoming changes even if only one end of it is done.

 - In Assembly: Add ability to click further down line of techs and purchase it and all required techs